 It is important to note that much of the research of the biological activity of honey is also mainly dependent on its floral or geographic origin.
 Local raw honey from a local source is the most beneficial.

 How to Give Your Dog Honey

 I make a habit of spraying a little Relieve Plus Hemp Spray from CBD on the honey to put in our older dog’s food to enjoy and when our younger dogs need some calming relief I add some Calm Hemp Spray from CBD to a little honey for them.
-Our dogs love the new flavor and of course appreciates the pain-relieving and calming effect of our hemp sprays.
-Honey can also be mixed with peanut butter in
+Our dogs love the new flavor and of course appreciate the pain-relieving and calming effect of our hemp sprays.
+Honey can also be mixed with peanut butter in a Kong toy.

 A little honey with some Relieve – Plus CBD from Hemp

 In addition, if any of the mammals living at our house get injured whether it be, dogs, horses, cats or kids the wound gets packed with raw organic honey and I place a gauze and a wrap over the top.